Efferent-Health/Efferent-Health.github.io/ReleaseNotes/eVue5.37/index.md

 <img width=450 src="hideoverlay.png">

-### Master Patient Directory

-All Patient resources have been reimported with updated PIDs, ensuring that only current and valid identifiers are maintained.
-Legacy or outdated PIDs have been excluded to improve data consistency across organizations.

 ### Unified Worklist for OSM Organizations

 A unified worklist view has been implemented for OSM organizations, replacing the global reader approach.
 This simplifies user workflows and improves visibility of organization-specific tasks.

-### Dual PID Display in Worklist

-The worklist now displays both Enterprise ID and Local ID for each patient, providing a clearer view of patient identifiers within the current organizational context.

-### Patient Edit – PID Management

-Users can now view and manage all PIDs associated with a patient within OSM organizations.
-This enhancement improves transparency and data accuracy during patient editing.

-### Worklist Auto Refresh

-A new operation has been implemented to automatically refresh the worklist when new records are detected.
-This ensures users always see the most recent data without manual refresh.

 ### Scale Ruler in viewport